-My practice is based around painting and drawing.
+My practice is based around painting and drawing with an earlier period exploring sculpture.
 It has been supplemented by teaching, running workshops based on drawing trees and the Big Draw such as 'A Journey through Herefordshire' at Hereford Museum and Art Gallery in October 2019.

-'Common Ground' A journey into Herefordshire.
-Hereford Museum and and Art Gallery.
-September 2019
+'Common Ground' - A journey into Herefordshire.
+Hereford Museum and Art Gallery, September 2019

 'Round the Year from Stonewall Hill: A Journey in Time and Space'.
 Hereford Museum and Art Gallery, August 2021